Lefse! Let’s Eat!

 Coffee is perfect with Lefse!

-Then go to Sidney, Montana and try this coffee shop: This Coffee Drive Thru is Fast, and Good!
+Go to Sidney, Montana and try this coffee shop: This Coffee Drive Thru is Fast, and Good!